percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 profiles for the life of a given endpoint's DTLS association, which is represented by the association identifier.

-When a message from the key distributor includes "Key Info," the media distributor **MUST** extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.
+When a message from the key distributor includes "Media Keys," the media distributor **MUST** extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.